Millions Could Lose SNAP Food Benefits Under Trump Tax Cut Plan

 “Our food bank network is gravely concerned about the impact these debilitating cuts will have in our state,” said Celia Cole, CEO of Feeding Texas, the state association of food banks.
 “Families across Texas are already struggling to find affordable food and healthcare, pay their rent, and put gas in the car.”

-The GOP’s proposal to change SNAP could also destabilize your state’s budget.
+Trump's SNAP changes could also destabilize your state’s budget.

-- The GOP proposal includes a cost-share plan, which would require states like Texas to pay up to 25% of food benefits and raise the state’s administrative costs from 50% to 75%.
+- Trump's 'one big beautiful bill' includes a cost-share plan, which would require states like Texas to pay up to 25% of food benefits and raise the state’s administrative costs from 50% to 75%.

-- That means the Texas Legislature would have to front over $1 billion a year to keep the program afloat.
+- As an example, the Texas Legislature would have to front over $1 billion a year to keep the SNAP program afloat.

 “A vote for this bill will result in more kids facing hunger – in every state, in every community, in every zip code,” said Gromley, with the No Kid Hungry campaign.